TonicatFelidae/NekoniiiStudio/ProjectPublicDocuments/TapDuelPokerDeck/PRIVACY_POLICY.md

-# Tap Dual: Poker Deck - Privacy policy
+# Tap Duel: Poker Deck - Privacy policy
-Welcome to the "Tap Dual: Poker Deck" game for Android!
+Welcome to the "Tap Duel: Poker Deck" game for Android!

 This is an Android game application developed by Nekoniii Studio.
 The application is available on Google Play.